organisciak/dissertation/document/4_apriori_objective.md

 We set out to see if this contributes to superficial variance, and whether correcting for it can address the poor reciprocation in AMS.
 While the BROAD categories are fairly clear, the
 FINE scale does not constrain judges to follow a specific codebook.
-This is appears to be done by design: workers are told, "You have the freedom to make whatever associations you desire ... we expect to see variations across evaluators as this is a normal part of human subjectivity."
-Differences in judges’ interpretations of a task can contribute to different internal scales.
+This is appears to be done by design: workers are told,

+>> You have the freedom to make whatever associations you desire between a particular BROAD Category score and its related FINE Score.
+>> In fact, we expect to see variations across evaluators with regard to the relationships between BROAD Categories and FINE Scores as this is a normal part of human subjectivity.

+Instructions continue to suggest that judges apply a level of 'reasonableness' regarding what is intuitively sensible.
+For example, a low FINE score when the BROAD category is 'very similar' is not reasonable.

-This type of error is commonly seen in collaborative filtering for recommendation, where users’ opinions are often treated as a mixture of their nominal rating, adjusted by user-specific and item-specific biases @koren_bellkor_2009.
+This type of error is commonly seen in collaborative filtering for recommendation, where users’ opinions are often treated as a mixture of their nominal rating, adjusted by user-specific and item-specific biases [@koren_bellkor_2009].
 To normalize judges against their specific biases, FINE judgments were translated to z-score values, represented as standard deviations from the judge’s mean rating habit.
 This approach was previously seen in
 @hofmann_latent_2004; in our case, adjusted ratings were blocked by a judge’s BROAD score, resulting in three values for each judge: deviation from their typical FINE score for "not similar", "somewhat similar", and "very similar" candidates.